 |Hometown:||Coon Rapids, Minn.|

-Drew Jones, who joined UND’s coaching staff prior to the 2013-14 season, works specifically with the program’s throwers.
+Drew Jones, who joined UND’s coaching staff prior to the 2013-14 season, has guided UND's throwers through an annual ascension that has established his group as one of the best in the Upper Midwest.

-In his second season with the program, UND’s athletes enjoyed tremendous success in the field.
+In 2015, Jones' second season with the program, UND’s athletes enjoyed tremendous success in the field.
 On the women’s side, his student-athletes entered 17 new marks into the program’s all-time top-10 lists.

 UND’s men’s throwers saw seven of their marks crack the top-10 on the program’s all-time lists during the 2014-15 campaign, and two school records were broken there as well by senior Jakob Bissell.
 He bested the program records in both the weight and the hammer, breaking each three different times.